 - 1. A message, text, sound, video, or image. - 2.
 A post on a social network Internet Web site including, but not limited to: - a.
 Posting to or creating a burn page.
-A "burn page" means an Internet Web site created for the purpose of having one or more of the effects as listed in the definition of "bullying," above
+A "burn page" means an Internet Web site created for the purpose of having one or more of the effects as listed in the definition of "bullying," above - b.

-- b.
 Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in the definition of "bullying," above.
 "Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was impersonated - c.
 Creating a false profile for the purpose of having one or more of the effects listed in the definition of "bullying," above.
-"False profile" means a profile of a fictitious pupil or a profile - 3.
-An act of "Cyber sexual bullying" including, but not limited to: - a.
+"False profile" means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile. - 3.
+An act of "Cyber sexual bullying" including, but not limited to:

+- a.
 The dissemination of, or the solicitation or incitement to disseminate, a photograph or other visual recording by a pupil to another pupil or to school personnel by means of an electronic act that has or can be reasonably predicted to have one or more of the effects described in definition of "bullying," above.
 A photograph or other visual recording, as described above, shall include the depiction of a nude, semi-nude, or sexually explicit photograph or other visual recording of a minor where the minor is identifiable from the photograph, visual recording, or other electronic act. - b.
-"Cyber sexual bullying" does not include a depiction, portrayal, or image that has any serious literary, artistic, educational, political, or scientific value or that involves athletic events or schoolsanctioned activities. - 4.
+"Cyber sexual bullying" does not include a depiction, portrayal, or image that has any serious literary, artistic, educational, political, or scientific value or that involves athletic events or school-sanctioned activities. - 4.
 Notwithstanding the definitions of "bullying" and "electronic act" above, an electronic act shall not constitute pervasive conduct solely on the basis that it has been transmitted on the Internet or is currently posted on the Internet.